FriendlyAaron/Twitter-Art-Bot/README.md

 # Twitter-Art-Bot
 This is a Twitter bot that tweets the most popular posts on [r/Art](https://www.reddit.com/r/Art/).
 Check the bot in action [here](https://twitter.com/Reddit_art_bot).
-The bot is being hosted on [Replit] (https://replit.com/@aaronviera03/Twitter-rArt-bot).
+The bot is being hosted on [Replit](https://replit.com/@aaronviera03/Twitter-rArt-bot).

 ### Setup
 ###### Twitter App: